s-irvine/katacoda-test/kube-sec-deploy/04-Portieris.md

         admission webhook "trust.hooks.securityenforcement.admission.cloud.ibm.com" denied the request: Deny, failed to get content trust information: No valid trust data for vulnerable
         ```

+        Because your new deployment was rejected, the deployment in the cluster stays the same.

     6. Portieris doesn't prevent pods from restarting, even if the pod no longer satisfies your policy.
 This prevents you from getting an outage if your pods crash but they don't match your policy.

         Delete the pods in your deployment, and then watch as they are re-created.